 In addition to slashing latency, the new serving system will also drastically lower Wildlife Studios’ infrastructure costs.
 With Ray Serve, they can dynamically scale their serving infrastructure up and down to meet demand, which means they don’t have to be constantly provisioned for peak times.
 Ray Serve allowed them to create a deployment per each model and independently scale individual deployments to maximize CPU usage, further reducing infrastructure costs.
 Lucas noted, “With this PoC on just 1 game, we were able to slash our total CPU hours per year by nearly 90 percent.
 We are excited to migrate the in-game offers for additional three games in our portfolio to this new serving system, which will be more than $400,000 in infrastructure cost savings per year.”

 Wildlife Studios chose to deploy Ray Serve through the Anyscale platform.
+The Anyscale platform makes it easy to deploy, configure, and maintain Ray clusters hosted in the cloud.
 Lucas said, “As a small team of data scientists with limited in-house bandwidth to handle infrastructure operations, the operational simplicity from the managed Anyscale platform was very attractive to us.”
-With Anyscale, the Wildlife team gets simple cluster management, faster cluster start up times, and an easy-to-use interface, in addition to an API, for managing and monitoring their Ray applications.
+With Anyscale, the Wildlife team gets simple cluster management on Amazon EC2, faster cluster start up times, and an easy-to-use interface, in addition to an API, for managing and monitoring their Ray applications.
 “Beyond the operational benefits, direct access to Ray creators and maintainers at Anyscale was invaluable — we were able to quickly debug any issues and knew that our inference pipeline was always using the most optimal architecture.”

 See how your team can deliver on key metrics more efficiently with Ray and Anyscale.
-Download the open source Ray Serve or sign up for the Anyscale Beta program to see how easy it can be to develop and deploy distributed applications at any scale.
+Download the open source Ray Serve or sign up for Anyscale to see how easy it can be to develop and deploy distributed applications at any scale.